 #3- eat fat bombs

-Perhaps my favorite adrenal fatigue syndrome recovery tool, fat bombs are both incredibly healing and delicious!
+A tasty adrenal fatigue syndrome recovery tool, fat bombs are both incredibly healing and delicious!
 They’re made by mixing your fat of choice (good options are butter, ghee, and coconut oil) with some raw honey.

-I wrote in detail about fat bombs here.
+Read in detail about fat bombs here.

 #4- eat liver

 Not many people love liver, but it is a hugely important food to help heal the adrenal glands.
-Liver is full of vitamins and minerals, especially b vitamins, which helps support energy levels.
+Liver is full of vitamins and minerals, especially b vitamins, which help support energy levels.
 Please read about how this superfood should be part of your adrenal fatigue syndrome recovery protocol here.

 - Take liver capsules.
 This is the easiest way to eat liver every day.
 Just pop a few high-quality, grassfed liver capsules and you’re good to go.
 Get them here, or make your own with this tutorial.